Avis to buy Zipcar as slow economy boosts car-share business

 Citigroup is advising Avis while Morgan Stanley is advising Zipcar on the transaction.

-Avis’s shares were up 6 percent at $20.91 on the Nasdaq on Wednesday.
+Avis’s shares were up 4.4 percent at $20.69 on the Nasdaq.
 Hertz shares were up 3 percent on the New York Stock Exchange.
-(Reporting by Sagarika Jaisinghani and Tej Sapru in Bangalore; Editing by Supriya Kurane)
+(Reporting by Sagarika Jaisinghani, Tej Sapru and Mridhula Raghavan in Bangalore; Editing by Supriya Kurane and Sreejiraj Eluvangal)